 Most notably, personal loans can boost your credit score by diversifying your credit mix since they are considered installment loans, which are different from credit card debt.
 Installment loans are not included in your credit utilization ratio, so technically, it's possible to pay off credit card debt by taking out a personal loan.
 In addition, making regular payments can establish a positive history and, in turn, increase your credit score.

 How Personal Loans Can Hurt Your Credit

 You should also consider the downsides of personal loans.
 Firstly, every time you apply for a personal loan, a hard inquiry is added to your credit report, which lowers your credit score.
 This negative effect tends to last for several months.
 So, if you're shopping around for a good deal on a personal loan, make sure you submit all your applications during a two-week period.
 Secondly, you get into debt, and there is always a risk of failure to pay back a loan.
 Finally, bear in mind that taking out a personal loan has additional costs such as organization fees and potential late fees.

 WHAT TO DO WHEN YOU CAN'T PAY BACK THE LOAN

-Everyone has a difficult period in one's financial life.
+Everyone faces money-related issues, when financial constraints have a not very pleasant impact on daily life.
 Look for the best approach when being unable to make payments on your loan.
 It is important to understand your next steps and find possible solutions.